madneal/gshark/README.md

 ## Wechat

-If you would like to join wechat group, you can add my wechat `mmadneal` with the message `gshark`.
-But I would strongly suggest you to raise a issue diretcly instead of just asking in wechat.
+If you would like to join WeChat group, you can add my WeChat `mmadneal` with the message `gshark`.
+But I would strongly suggest you to raise an issue directly instead of just asking in WeChat.

 ## License